I’m Behind in My Mortgage Payments and need HELP!

 If your mortgage qualifies, you might be able to participate in MHA.
 Any loans backed by Fannie Mae or Freddie Mac must be considered for MHA, and other lenders choose to participate in MFA.

+These programs will reach small towns like Hawkinsville.
 With MFA, your payments and/or interest rates might be lowered – even the principal balance (if your home is worth less than you owe).
 If you’re unemployed, you might be able to get your payments temporarily suspended or reduced.

 MFA is a government program, so be prepared to deal with lots of paperwork.
 It ain’t free money – you gotta work for it.

 4. Negotiate with my bank to stop getting behind in my mortgage payments.

 Lots of lenders routinely offer some level of assistance.
 You have to work hard at it, but you might be able to get your interest rate reduced, or a temporary reduction in your payment.